dPandl/kindergarten-dienstplan-app/README.md

 https://dpandl.github.io/kindergarten-dienstplan-app/

--No installation or registration is required.
+- No installation or registration is required.

 ## About the Development